rassamyjs/rassamyjs-dashboard.io/_posts/2020-10-20-build-project-2.md

 Using the logistic regression model, with the date split I got a test score of around 73%.
 With random split, the score was around 77%

-Using random forest, my scores were 76% for time and 86% for random.
+Using random forest, my scores were 76% for a date split and 86% for random split.

 ## Interpretation

+In both models, the random split showed higher scores.